Legends League Cricket Teams Manipal Tigers and the Bhilwara Kings Partner with Floki and TokenFi | www.lokmattimes.com

 Legends League Cricket Teams Manipal Tigers and the Bhilwara Kings Partner with Floki and TokenFi

+Floki And Tokenfi Partner With 2x Legends League Cricket Teams To Target Over 700 Million People New Delhi (India), ...

+Floki And Tokenfi Partner With 2x Legends League Cricket Teams To Target Over 700 Million People

-New Delhi [India], November 21: Floki and its sister token, TokenFi, have formed a strategic marketing partnership with two legendary cricket teams: the Manipal Tigers and the Bhilwara Kings.
+New Delhi (India), November 22: Floki and its sister token, TokenFi, have formed a strategic marketing partnership with two legendary cricket teams: the Manipal Tigers and the Bhilwara Kings.

 This partnership is part of an aggressive marketing assault to introduce the Floki and TokenFi brands to over 700 million cricket fans worldwide.